Westlake Boys High School

-Westlake Boys considers itself to follow a 'traditional but progressive' model similar to that in operation at Auckland Grammar School.

-Westlake Boys now features recently constructed facilities, including a new administration block, student services centre, and large auditorium capable of holding all of the school's students and staff simultaneously.

-Westlake Boys Deputy headmaster David Ferguson took on the role of Headmaster of Westlake Boys High School, taking over from Craig Monaghan, a former Commonwealth Games Judo representative and referee.

-Westlake Boys introduced a house system at the end of 2007 where each individual belongs to one of six houses: Pupuke, Ururoto, Hood, Smale, Murchison and Stanley.
+In 2025, Paul Fordham, an ex pupil of the school, was appointed as the school's eighth headmaster.
+He replaced David Ferguson who served as Headmaster for 15 years.

 Westlake Boys and Girls

 Physically a few hundred metres apart, Westlake Girls and Westlake Boys engage in a joint annual theatrical production, participate in several joint musical ensembles (including a joint choir, two orchestras, a concert band and a jazz band), and some social dances, among other things.
-The two schools share a motto – "Virtute Experiamur" – "Let Courage Be Thy Test" in Latin.
+The two schools share a motto – Virtute Experiamur – "Let Courage Be Thy Test" in Latin.